fugu-chop/launch_school/rb130_ruby_foundations/lesson_3/1_ruby_version_managers.md

 - [Summary](#summary)

 ### Ruby on a Mac
-On Macs, Ruby is part of the standard OS X/macOS installation.
+On Macs, Ruby is part of the standard OSX/macOS installation.
 We can find out where it is installed by running the following in the CLI.
 ```
 $ which ruby
 ```